scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

 3. In an assignment `o.x = e`, the expression `e` must be _effectively hot_.

    This is how monotonicity is enforced in the system.
-Note that in an initialization `val f: T = e`, the expression `e` may point to an non-hot value.
+Note that in an initialization `val f: T = e`, the expression `e` may point to a non-hot value.

 4. Arguments to method calls must be _effectively hot_.

    Escape of `this` in the constructor is commonly regarded as an anti-pattern.

-   However, escape of `this` as constructor arguments are allowed, to support creation of cyclic data structures.
+   However, escape of `this` as argument to another constructor is allowed, to support creation of cyclic data structures.
 The checker will ensure that the escaped non-initialized object is not used, i.e. calling methods or accessing fields on the escaped object is not allowed.